scaje/Contam_study_AJE/README.md

 * 'read_csv_gen_AJE' is used to read the excel .csv file with the exported CONTAM results.

-4. The weather file used throughout can be found in 'GBR_ENG_Leeds.Gen.wth'.
+4. The weather file used throughout can be found in 'weather_file/GBR_ENG_Leeds.Gen.wth'.

 5. For the plotting of the natural ventialtion rates achieved use the script labelled 'VentRates/nat_vent_AJE.py'.
 This script uses the following scripts: